ideonate/jupyter-innotater/README.md

 `width` and/or `height` to specify the maximum size of image to display.
 Currently just truncates the image - in the future some way to zoom to make large images manageable will be added.

-#### BoundingBoxDataWrapper
+#### BoundingBoxInnotation

 data is expected to be a 2-dimensional array with four columns corresponding to x,y,w,h - the top-left co-ordinates of the bounding boxes and width/height.

-Displays a text box containing x,y,w,h as a string which can be edited directly or by drawing a bounding box on the corresponding ImageDataWrapper.
+Displays a text box containing x,y,w,h as a string which can be edited directly or by drawing a bounding box on the corresponding ImageInnotation.

-If there is only one ImageDataWrapper in the Innotater instance, that will be assumed to be the source image for this BoundingBoxDataWrapper.
+If there is only one ImageInnotation in the Innotater instance, that will be assumed to be the source image for this BoundingBoxInnotation.
 If there are multiple images, the source parameter will be needed (see below).

 Extra parameters:

-`source` - the `name` attribute of the corresponding ImageDataWrapper (required if there is ambiguity).
+`source` - the `name` attribute of the corresponding ImageInnotation (required if there is ambiguity).
 Example:

 ```
-Innotater( [ ImageDataWrapper(foodimages, name='food'), ImageDataWrapper(maskimages, name='mask'),], BoundingBoxDataWrapper(targets, source='food') )
+Innotater( [ ImageInnotation(foodimages, name='food'), ImageInnotation(maskimages, name='mask'),], BoundingBoxInnotation(targets, source='food') )
 ```

-In this example, the first image (with `name='food'`) will allow the user to draw a bounding box on it, and this will update the co-ordinates in the BoundingBoxDataWrapper (which has `source='food'`)
+In this example, the first image (with `name='food'`) will allow the user to draw a bounding box on it, and this will update the co-ordinates in the BoundingBoxInnotation (which has `source='food'`)

-#### MultiClassificationDataWrapper
+#### MultiClassInnotation

 data is expected to be one of: